Noisy Feature Mixup: Theory

 and

 with $r_i^{(k)} := |\cos(\nabla_k f(g_k(x_i)), g_k(x_i))|$ and

 and $\phi$ is some function such that $\lim_{\epsilon \to 0} \phi(\epsilon) = 0$. \end{thm}

 The second assumption stated in Theorem \ref{thm_advbound} is similar to the one made in \cite{lamb2019interpolated,zhang2020does}, and is satisfied by linear models and deep neural networks with ReLU activation function and max-pooling.
-Theorem \ref{thm_advbound} shows that the NFM loss is approximately an upper bound of the adversarial loss with $l_2$ attack of size $\epsilon^{mix} = \min_{i \in [n]} \epsilon^{mix}_i$, plus a feature-dependent regularization term $L_n^{reg}$.
-Therefore, we see that minimizing the NFM loss not only results in a small adversarial loss, while retaining the robustness benefits of manifold mixup, but it also imposes additional smoothness (due to noise injection) on the adversarial loss.
+Theorem \ref{thm_advbound} shows that the NFM loss is approximately an upper bound of the adversarial loss with $l_2$ attack of size $\epsilon^{mix} = \min_{i \in [n]} \epsilon^{mix}_i$, plus a feature-dependent regularization term $L_n^{reg}$ (see {\bf SM} for further discussions).
+Therefore, we see that minimizing the NFM loss not only results in a small adversarial loss, while retaining the robustness benefits of manifold mixup, but it also imposes additional smoothness, due to noise injection, on the adversarial loss.
 The latter can help mitigate robust overfitting and improve test performance \cite{rice2020overfitting, rebuffi2021fixing}.
-This offers a plausible explanation for the remarkable performance of NFM (see next section).

 NFM can also implicitly increase the classification margin (see Section \ref{sm_secD} of {\bf SM}).
 Moreover, since the main novelty of NFM lies in the introduction of noise injection, it would be insightful to isolate the robustness boosting benefits of injecting noise on top of manifold mixup.
 We demonstrate these advantages via the lens of probabilistic robustness in Section \ref{sm_secE} of {\bf SM}.